gvwilson/sdxjs/regex-parser/index.md

 -   We will return a tree of objects rather than instances of the `RegexBase` classes from <xref key="pattern-matching"></xref> to keep things simple

+<%- include('/inc/fig.html', {
+    id: 'regex-parser-expression-tree',
+    img: '/static/tools-small.jpg',
+    alt: 'Expression tree for regular expression',
+    cap: 'Representing the result of parsing a regular expression as an tree.',
+    fixme: true
+}) %>

 ## How can we break text into tokens?

 -   A <g key="token">token</g> is an atom of text, such as a number or a variable name